SAP CRM Action Profile: Complete Tutorial

 • Methods

 Methods are BAdI implementations of the SAP standard BAdI EXEC_METHODCALL_PPF.
-There are many standard implementations provided by SAP that are used in the standard transactions, for e.g.:
+SAP provides many standard implementations, for example:

 • COPY_DOCUMENT (to create a follow-up document)